The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Unitary G-equivalence

 \subsection{The constrained-dynamical characterization: equality of the reductions onto irreps}

-We here find a characterization of the unitary G-equivalence classes within the restricted-dynamical perspective.
+We here find a characterization of the unitary G-equivalence classes within the constrained-dynamical perspective.
 We begin by determining the most general form of a G-invariant unitary.

-Suppose $\{U(g):g\in G \}$ is a representation of a finite or compact Lie group $G$ on the Hilbert space $\mathcal{H}$.
-We can always decompose this representation to a discrete set of finite dimensional irreducible representations (irreps).
-This suggests the following decomposition of the Hilbert space,
+Suppose $\{U(g):g\in G \}$ is a projective unitary representation of a finite or compact Lie group $G$ on the Hilbert space $\mathcal{H}$.
+We can always decompose this representation to a discrete set of finite-dimensional irreducible projective unitary representations (irreps).
+This suggests the following decomposition of the Hilbert space \cite{BRS07},

-where $\mu$ labels the irreducible representations and $\mathcal{N}_{\mu}$ is the subsystem associated to the multiplicities of representation $\mu$ (the dimension of $ \mathcal{N}_{\mu}$ is equal to the number of multiplicities of the irrep $\mu$ in this representation).
-Then the effect of $U(g)$ can be written as
+where $\mu$ labels the irreps and $\mathcal{N}_{\mu}$ is the subsystem associated to the copies of representation $\mu$ (the dimension of $ \mathcal{N}_{\mu}$ is equal to the multiplicity of the irrep $\mu$ in this representation).
+Then $U(g)$ can be written as

-where $U_\mu(g)$ acts on $\mathcal{M}_{\mu}$ irreducibly and where $I_{\mathcal{N}_\mu}$ is the identity operator on the multiplicity subsystem $\mathcal{N}_{\mu}$.
+where $U_\mu(g)$ acts on $\mathcal{M}_{\mu}$ irreducibly and where $\mathbb{I}_{\mathcal{N}_\mu}$ is the identity operator on the multiplicity subsystem $\mathcal{N}_{\mu}$.
 We denote by $\Pi_{\mu}$ the projection operator onto the subspace $\mathcal{M}_{\mu}\otimes \mathcal{N}_{\mu}$, the subspace associated to the irrep $\mu$.